DiegoEvangelista15/Django---siteapplication/README.md

 # Django---siteapplication
-Django complete site, using Postgresql db, django classe based views and shortcuts functions.
+Django complete site, using Postgresql db, django classe based views and shortcuts functions tests functions using coverage and model-mommy